priestc/giotto/docs/view_classes.rst

     from giotto.views import BaseView

     class MyView(BaseView):
+        @renders('text/plain')
-        def text_plain(self, result):
+        def plaintext(self, result):
             return "%(x)s * %(y)s == %(result)s" % result

-Each method is named after the mimetype it returns (with the ``/`` replaced with an underscore), and take one argument that will be the value that the model returns.
+Each method can be named whatever you want, and must be decorated with the ``@renders`` decorator.
+The ``renders`` decorator takes multiple string arguments representing the mimetype that method renders.
 When creating views, make sure there is no 'impedance mismatch' between the data that the model returns, and the data the view is written to take in.
 For instance, the above mimetype method is designed to display a dictionary with three keys (``x``, ``y``, and ``result``).